people-ai/peopleai-screensaver/readme.md

 ## Notarisation

-To notarise screensaver:
+To notarize the screensaver:
-1. In script **"notarize.sh"** replace:
- **[APPLE ID]** with AppleId that should be used for notarisation.
- **[APP PASSWORD]** with App Password created for notarisation (go to AppleId home page -> Security -> App password -> Create New).

- --asc-provider, if need to change, should be replaced with other ITC provider id.

-2. Run script
+1. Run script

   > $ "./notarize.sh".

   It may take up 10 minutes.

-3. To add staple (needed for Gatekeeper to check app if no internet connection is available) run script
+2. To add staple (required for Gatekeeper to check the app with no Internet connection available), run the following script:

   > $ "./add_staple.sh"

-  after message about successful notarisation received by email.

-  To check notarisation status:

-  Also you can check status of notarisation using RequestId, received after running **"./notarize.sh"**:

-  > $ "xcrun altool --notarization-info [REQUEST ID] -u [APPLE ID] -p [APP PASSWORD] --output-format xml"

-  where **[REQUEST ID]** should be replaced with real request id, **[APPLE ID]** with AppleId of person who sent app to notarisation and **[APP PASSWORD]** with app password created to this purpose.